Tuapse: Economy and transport

 Tuapse is home to the Tuapse oil terminal and the Tuapse Refinery.

-Tuapse is one of the key transport hubs of the Black Sea coast of the Russian Federation.
-The city's location determines its key importance to ensure a ground connection with the Spa capital of the country — the city of Sochi, and also makes an important item in the export commodities of the country (oil, fertilizer, coal, etc.).
+Tuapse is one of the key transport hubs of the Black Sea coast of Russia.
+The city's location determines its key importance to ensure a ground connection with the spa capital of the country – the city of Sochi – and makes it important for the export commodities of the country (oil, fertilizer, coal, etc.).

 There is a railway station in Tuapse.